survivejs/webpack-book/manuscript/output/01_targets.md

 The main use case for using the Node target is _Server Side Rendering_ (SSR).
 The idea is discussed in the _Server Side Rendering_ chapter.

+T> To learn more about the topic, read [James Long's series](https://jlongster.com/Backend-Apps-with-Webpack--Part-I) about developing backend applications with webpack.

 ## Desktop targets

 There are desktop shells, such as [NW.js](https://nwjs.io/) (previously _node-webkit_) and [Electron](http://electron.atom.io/) (previously _Atom_).
 Webpack can target these as follows: